 How to Make Honey Lemon Chicken

-- Season the chicken evenly with salt and pepper and then sear in the chicken on each side until just browned on both sides.
+- Season the chicken evenly with salt and pepper and then sear the chicken on each side until just browned on both sides.

-- Once seared, remove the chicken from the skillet and place it onto a plate.
+- Once seared, remove the chicken from the skillet and place it on a plate.

 - Whisk together the honey, lemon juice, chicken stock, and Dijon together in a large bowl.

 - Pour the honey lemon sauce into the skillet and whisk constantly until the sauce is boiling.

 - Once bubbling, turn the heat to medium-low, add the chicken back into the skillet, top with lemon slices if desired, and simmer until the chicken is fully cooked through.

 - Once the chicken has reached an internal temperature of 165 degrees F, remove the skillet from the heat.

 - Leftovers: Leftover Honey Lemon Chicken can be stored in the refrigerator for 3-4 days.
 You can also freeze the chicken in the sauce for up to 6 weeks in the freezer.